 The 2022 Greater Lowell Health Needs Assessment, a collaborative effort of the GLHA, Lowell General Hospital, and University of Massachusetts Lowell, has identified needs for improvement in culturally competency in a very diverse region.

 Those most at risk were identified as the elderly; low-income individuals; LGBTQ (lesbian, gay, bi-sexual, transgender, queer/questioning) community; undocumented immigrants; and members of the Cambodian, Brazilian, Latino, Portuguese, African, and Burmese communities.

 Since its inception, the Health Equity (previously known as Cultural Competency) Task Force has successfully reached out to the community to increase awareness of cultural diversity and collaborate with community partners to break down barriers and improve cultural sensitivity and competency.

 - GLHA assisted the City of Lowell in bringing back the PRIDE Festival in 2022.
-This years PRIDE was a huge success and the committee is currently planning an even larger event for 2023.
+PRIDE 2023 was a huge success and the committee is currently planning an even larger event for 2024.

 - The task force revived the Healthcare Navigation Video that was in full swing pre-pandemic,

 recording the narration (with the help of a University of Massachusetts Lowell student), and moving ahead with a local videographer to begin developing the visual content.